When you apply for outreach activities

 We will process the personal data you or your school provides to us when either you or your school/college make an application for your participation within an outreach activity/programme.
-This data will form the basis of your outreach engagement record and depending on the nature of the activity/programme this data will include some or all of the following:
+This data will include some or all of the following:

-- your name, home address and other contact details;
+- your name, home address and other contact details you may provide

 - your learner ID number (UPN/ULN)

-- information about your parents/carers (e.g. whether they have been to university/household income).
+- information about your home life such as whether your parents/carers have been to university and your household income).
 We will assume that you have obtained consent from those individuals before you supply their contact details to us.

 If your school or college provides this information to us, we will assume that they have your consent to do so.

-If you are accepted on to an outreach activity, we willmonitor your engagement within the activities and evaluate the impact these activities have had in terms of your attainment, aspirations and your post 16 progression (i.e. where you go after school/college).
+If you are accepted on to an outreach activity, we will monitor your engagement within the activities for the duration of the activity and evaluate the impact these activities have had in terms of your attainment, aspirations and where you go after school/college.

-At key points in your educational career we may ask for your school/college to provide us with information about you (as outlined above).
-We may also ask third parties that hold national learner data sets to provide us with information about you; these will be the Higher Education Statistics Agency (HESA), University Central Admissions Service (UCAS), the Student Loans Company (SLC), the National Pupil Database (NPD).
-We may also ask for college/further education data from the Individual Learner Record (ILR).
-When requesting these national learner data sets will ask for information such as:
+At key points in your educational career we may ask your school/college to provide us with information about you, such as your exam results and what qualifications you are studying and where, and education data from your Individual Learner Record (ILR) which is held by your college.
+We may also ask the Higher Education Statistics Agency (HESA), University Central Admissions Service (UCAS), the Student Loans Company (SLC), and the National Pupil Database (NPD) to provide us with the following information from your ILR:

-- the type/level of course you are studying; and
+- the type/level of course you are studying